ghdl/ghdl-cosim/doc/vhpidirect/examples/vffi_user.rst

 FFI/DPI Header
 ##############

+As explained in :ref:`COSIM:VHPIDIRECT:Declarations`, dealing with some types directly as exported to C can be cumbersome:

+* Some VHDL types are exposed as fat pointers.
+Hence, dealing with unconstrained arrays and accesses is not straightforward.
+* Indexes of arrays with bounds of direction ``downto`` are reversed.
+* ``std_logic`` values correspond to an specific enumeration.
+* Etc.

+:cosimtree:`vffi_user.h <vhpidirect/vffi_user.h>` and :cosimtree:`vffi_user.vhd <vhpidirect/vffi_user.vhd>` are utility headers/packages
-As explained in :ref:`COSIM:VHPIDIRECT:Declarations`, some VHDL types are exposed as fat pointers.
-Hence, dealing with unconstrained arrays and accesses might be cumbersome.
-At the same time, indexes of arrays with bounds of direction ``downto`` are reversed, ``std_logic`` values correspond to an specific enumeration, etc. :cosimtree:`vffi_user.h <vhpidirect/vffi_user.h>` is a utily C header file for easing the usage of those complex types.
-The examples in this section showcase the usage of ``vffi_user.h``.
+for easing the usage of those complex types.
+The examples in this section showcase the usage of those utilities.
 These examples are based on the foundations shown in previous examples.
 Hence, reading those is strongly suggested for understanding the implementation details.